 1. Artificial Intelligence (AI) and Machine Learning

 AI refers to the creation of computer systems that can complete tasks normally performed by humans to increase productivity and improve outcomes.
 In the Emeritus survey, nearly two-fifths (39%) of respondents identified AI as the most essential upskilling need for their team or organization.
 According to Forbes, AI will become increasingly present in the workplace even among those who don’t work in tech.
 It will weave its way into everything from recruiting and onboarding to workplace surveillance, and even employee training itself.

 Hand in hand with AI is machine learning.
 IBM defines this term as a branch of AI and computer science focusing on leveraging data and algorithms to mimic how humans learn, “gradually improving its accuracy.”
 In the Impact Survey, 32% of respondents classified machine learning as a top tech skill in demand.

 Professionals identified business analytics (33%), data analytics (32%), marketing analytics (27%), and people analytics (13%) as upskilling needs for their teams or companies in our survey.
 Analytics refers to the process of identifying, analyzing, and communicating patterns in data.

 In today’s world, data and analytics play essential roles in much of what we do because we constantly turn to digital technology in our personal and professional lives.
 Many online activities and tasks leave behind a trail of data.
 So, it makes sense that analytics are important in today’s workplace.

-As technology evolves, machines have become able to complete certain skills that traditionally had been done by humans.
+As technology evolves, machines have become able to complete certain tasks that traditionally had been done by humans.
 Automation is the completion of processes with minimal human intervention.
 With tech affecting nearly every aspect of our lives, it’s not surprising that a quarter of survey respondents identified automation as an upskilling need.